hafsa-rayn/test/README.md

 - Prioritize the use of Ant Design components over custom-coded components
 - Favor Ant Design styling, for example using Ant Design flex for layout
-- For Ant Design component styling, incorporate it in `shared/providers/theme.ts`
+- For Ant Design global component styling, incorporate it in `shared/providers/theme.ts`
 - If custom styles are necessary, create a .less file specific to that component

 **6.Code Formatting**